Cristian Andersen

 Steel

 Private Collection, USA.
-Courtesy of the artist, Stephen Friedman Gallery and Anton Kern Gallery, NY
+Courtesy of the artist, Stephen Friedman Gallery and Anton Kern Gallery, New York

 Both deadpan and slapstick in his approach to art making, David Shrigley is best known for his humorous drawings that reflect sardonic observations on everyday life with acerbic wit.
 Shrigley’s Metal Flip Flops are steel reproductions of the artist’s own size 13 flip-flops, installed on the pavement by the fountain as if left behind by a visitor.
 No longer functional footwear, these flips-flops are neither useable nor disposable.
 Instead, they ironically assert their presence as a monument to the mundane.